-It also means that when we do find friends who are comfortable with the way we travel, it’s pretty exciting.
+It also means that when we do find friends who are comfortable with the way we travel (or at least are willing to give it a shot), it’s pretty exciting.
 For our first three days in Romania, we traveled with two such friends, Larisa and Romi.
-After our first night camping with them in Cartisoara, they threw their tent and gear into our car without even knowing where we were going next.
+After our first night camping in Cartisoara, they threw their tent and gear into our car without even knowing where we were going next.
 Gloriously open to anything, the four of us ended up camping in a thunderstorm in the Carpathians before spending one final evening together in the Bucegi Mountains, one that would become a rather bizarre, unforgettable night of Gypsies, gunfire, and one evil toilet.

 With visions of vampires and Vlad the Impaler still mingling in my head, the four of us left Bran Castle shortly before dark to head east and then south to the town of Sinaia, home of the beautiful Peleș Castle.
-We thought we might visit the following day before dropping off Larisa and Romi at the train station to return to Switzerland, so somewhere near Sinaia seemed like the logical place to overnight.
+Travis and I wanted to visit the following day before dropping off Larisa and Romi at the train station, so somewhere near Sinaia seemed like the logical place to overnight.
 We arrived in town, however, to find only one campground still open, and when all four of us agreed they were price gouging, we headed up into the mountains in search of another place called Camping Zănoaga.

 Hightailing it back to the car, we piled in, returned to the main road, and turned left this time toward the river.
 Our grassy path quickly dead-ended in water.
 Parking the car, Travis disappeared in the darkness, finding a stick to test the depth of the river – if it was shallow, maybe we could drive through it.
 From the water level mark on the stick, our VW with stupidly low clearance wouldn’t make it without flooding the interior.

 Hearing a ruckus down over an embankment, our quartet set off to investigate.